kehantan/labbook/docs/cell_culture/cell_count.rst

 For these cases, the :code:`X cells/mL` is the number of cells in 1 mL of cell suspension.
 To know the total number of cells, you will have to :math:`\times 2` or :math:`\times 3` depending on how much of complete DMEM you added.

 These are not strict instructions, just some suggestions which can help ease your workflow.
 You can of course, adjust the volume of cell suspension according to your need.
-Under certain circumstances, like when you wanted to cryopreserve the cells, you might not want to add more complete DMEM, because you want the highest number of cells in a smaller volume to ensure cell viability when reviving the cells later on.
+Under certain circumstances, like when you wanted to cryopreserve the cells, you might not want to add more complete DMEM, because you want the highest number of cells in a smaller volume to ensure high number of cell viability when reviving the cells later on.